 We can see from our journal entry on top, that we have increased assets again which is a debit.
-We use our credit to increase liabilities and restore equilibrium.
+We use our credit to increase liabilities (we borrowed the money) and restore equilibrium.
 In this case, both the debit and the credit were positive (liabilities and assets both increased) leading to an overall increase of $5,000 on both sides of the balance sheet equation.

 Example 3: Sold common stocks for cash

 Again, we have increased assets (always a debit) which has to be offset with a credit bringing the balance sheet back into equilibrium.
-We have increased equity by adding new common stocks outstanding in the market.
-Both the debit and the credit were positive (equity and assets both increased) leading to an overall increase of $5,000 on both sides of the balance sheet equation.
+We paid for this new asset (cash) by selling off ownership rights in the firm (common stocks) to shareholders.
+Both the debit and the credit were positive (assets and equity both increased) leading to an overall increase of $5,000 on both sides of the balance sheet equation.

 Double Entry Bookkeeping and the Income Statement